Poker has become a multimedia game in recent years with the following types –

 7 – Kristy Arnett

-Kirsty’s vlogging has been dialled back a bit during the COVID pandemic (and also possibly due to having her first child).
+Kirsty’s vlogging has been dialled back a bit recently (possibly due to having her first child).

 Kristy Arnett offers unique perspectives as a female poker vlogger.